pi-engine/pi/README-GIT.md

-# USING THE GIT REPOSITORY TO WORK ON PI ENGINE
+# WORK ON PI ENGINE ON GITHUB

  1. Setup a GitHub account (http://github.com/), if you haven't yet
  2. Clone the repo locally and enter it (use your own GitHub username